-The Colorado Territory offered a chance to start over and to build a new life.
-Meeker envisioned a middle-class community and sought settlers who abstained from alcohol, were literate, and possessed “high moral standards.”
+The Colorado Territory offered a chance to start over and build a new life.
+Nathan Meeker, Union Colony founder, envisioned a middle-class community and sought settlers who abstained from alcohol, were literate, and possessed “high moral standards.”

 These settlers ambitiously planned the first large-scale irrigation ditches in the region, utilizing the experience of Meeker, Benjamin Eaton, and others.
-Within three months of their arrival, the colonists had constructed a working irrigation ditch, dubbed the “town ditch” or “Greeley Number Three”.
-Even though Greeley Number Three provided a reasonable amount of water to the families’ kitchens and backyards, it was overshadowed by Greeley Number Two, which was built for watering crops.
+Within three months of their arrival, the colonists had constructed a working irrigation ditch, dubbed the “town ditch” or “Greeley Number Three.”
+Greeley Number Three provided a reasonable amount of water to the families’ kitchens and backyards.
+At the same time, Greeley Number Two, built for watering crops, exceeded Three’s volumes.